 Founded in 1132, Rievaulx Abbey was one of the most powerful abbeys in England until it was dissolved by Henry VIII.

-Your help is needed to bring the story of Rievaulx to life with an exciting project to transform the abbey's museum.
+Thanks to the generous support of our members and visitors, we've been able to bring the story of Rievaulx to life with an exciting project to transform the abbey's museum.

 Watch conservation in action